narasimhan-me/EngineO.ai/IMPLEMENTATION_PLAN.md

 Optionally show an average project score.

+### 3.4.
+Crawl Scheduler (Phase 3.1)

+Add a backend-only crawl scheduler so projects are crawled automatically without manual refresh:

+- Use NestJS `@nestjs/schedule` with a cron expression `0 2 * * *` (nightly at 2:00 AM server time).
+- In production, enumerate all projects and enqueue one job per project onto `crawl_queue` (BullMQ) with payload `{ projectId }`.
+- In local/dev, skip Redis entirely and instead call a synchronous crawl runner (`SeoScanService.runFullProjectCrawl(projectId)`) directly for each project.
+- After each crawl (queued or sync), update `project.lastCrawledAt` so future phases can derive staleness indicators.
+- Do not trigger DEO recompute yet; Phase 3.2 will wire DEO score recalculation after crawls.

+Wire this via:

+- `CrawlSchedulerService` (cron orchestrator).
+- `crawl_queue` in `apps/api/src/queues/queues.ts`.
+- `CrawlProcessor` worker bound to `crawl_queue`.
+- `CrawlModule` imported into `AppModule` and worker runtime.

 ---

 # PHASE 4 — Multi‑Engine AI Metadata Engine (SEO + AEO + Product + Video)